 ﴾73﴿ Yaaa aiyuhan Nabiyyu jaahidil kuffaara walmunaafiqeena waghluz 'alaihim; wa maawaahum jahannnamu wa bi'sal maseer

-﴾71﴿ And the believing men and the believing women are friends of one another.
-They enjoin what is right and forbid what is wrong, and they establish prayer, and they give zakat, and they obey Allah and His Messenger, may Allah bless him and grant him peace These are the ones upon whom Allah will surely have mercy.
-Indeed, Allah is the Almighty, the Wise
+﴾71﴿ And the believing men and believing women are allies of one another; they enjoin what is good and forbid what is evil, establish prayer, give zakat, and obey Allah and His Messenger (may Allah bless him and give him peace).
+These are the ones upon whom Allah will have mercy.
+Indeed, Allah is Almighty, Wise.

-﴾72﴿ Allah, the Exalted, has promised to the believing men and believing women Gardens beneath which rivers flow, wherein they will abide forever And in pleasant places in lasting gardens, and the pleasure of Allah Almighty is a great blessing.
-This is the great success
+﴾72﴿ Allah has promised the believing men and believing women gardens beneath which rivers flow, to abide therein forever, and pleasant dwellings in everlasting gardens.
+And the pleasure of Allah is the greatest blessing.
+That is the supreme success.

-﴾73﴿ O Prophet, fight against the disbelievers and the hypocrites, and be harsh with them.
-Their abode is Hell, and evil is that destination
+﴾73﴿ O Prophet, strive against the disbelievers and the hypocrites and be stern with them.
+Their abode is Hell, and what an evil destination it is!

 [71] In this verse, the qualities of the believers are mentioned in contrast to the hypocrites.